DOLMA-NLP/PARME/readme.md

 ## License

-This project is fully open-source with the extremely permissive [MIT license](LICENSE). **Please be mindful that there is much effort going into this project!**
+This project is fully open-source with the extremely permissive [MIT license](LICENSE). **Please be mindful that there is much effort going into this!**

 This project was carried out during my employment as a postdoc at the University of Zurich.
-I also recieved generious support from the amazing [SILICON initiative](https://silicon.stanford.edu/).
-Additionally, I had to mobilize a community of over 50 wonderful volunteers who participated in the translation initiative, shared their content or simply spread the word on social media.
-By making it fully open-source, I hope that more researchers, **in both academia and industry**, consider working on these under-represented languages.
-I also hope the parallel corpora will also be crawled and included in future LLM training.
+It also recieved generious support from the amazing [SILICON initiative](https://silicon.stanford.edu/) at Stanford University.
+Additionally, we had to mobilize a community of over 50 wonderful volunteers who participated in the translation initiative, shared their content or simply spread the word on social media.
+By making it fully open-source, we hope that more researchers, **in both academia and industry**, consider working on these under-represented languages.
+We also hope the parallel corpora will be crawled and included in training LLM in the future.

+Any support to sustain this initiative, as well as research collaborations to expand these resources, is welcome.
+For collaboration inquiries, don't hesitate to reach out.

 ## Cite this project